-Twelve participants used Coq's admit or Lean's sorry to temporarily skip a goal and work on 283 a different one, allowing them to prioritize the goals they want to work on.
-Some prioritization 284 occurred on the fly, as when proof writers decided to start with an easier case of a proof.
-L3, for 285 example, narrated after generating two subgoals, "[The second] goal is easier, so we'll take care 286 of that first."
+Twelve participants used Rocq's admit or Lean's sorry to temporarily skip a goal and work on a different one, allowing them to prioritize the goals they wanted to work on.
+Some prioritization occurred on the fly, as when proof writers decided to start with an easier case of a proof.
+L3, for example, narrated after generating two subgoals, "[The second] goal is easier, so we'll take care of that first."
 Prioritization sometimes also reflected higher-level strategization.
-C11 explained 287 that they use admits until they can establish the "general skeleton" of their proof.
-C7 explained 288 they chose to prove a more complex lemma before proving the simpler lemma it depended on to 289 prioritize ensuring the complex lemma statement was correct.
-290 writing paper proofs, the contextual information is "just in the back of your head, and then if you 295 switch contexts, you forgot what exactly was in the back of your head."
-When writing mechanized 296 proofs, the context is automatically provided.
-297
+C11 explained that they use admits until they can establish the "general skeleton" of their proof.
+C7 explained they chose to prove a more complex lemma before proving the simpler lemma it depended on to prioritize ensuring the complex lemma statement was correct.

 Implicit in these cases is the fact that proof writers know proof assistants can re-supply the proof state at a skipped goal when the proof writer returns to it.
 L6 noted this explicitly, saying they found context switching in a proof assistant to be "much cheaper" than it would be on paper.
-When
+When writing paper proofs, the contextual information is "just in the back of your head, and then if you switch contexts, you forgot what exactly was in the back of your head."
+When writing mechanized proofs, the context is automatically provided.

-Small-Stakes Trials 5.3 299
+5.3 Small-Stakes Trials

-300 Given the complexity of mechanization, proof writers sometimes had an inexact understanding of 301 what would or would not be accepted by a proof assistant.
-In these cases, to figure out the right 302 way to formulate their next step, they engaged in small-stakes trial and error - by interacting with 303 the proof assistant as an oracle that provides reliable, instantaneous feedback.
+Given the complexity of mechanization, proof writers sometimes had an inexact understanding of what would or would not be accepted by a proof assistant.
+In these cases, to figure out the right way to formulate their next step, they engaged in small-stakes trial and error - by interacting with the proof assistant as an oracle that provides reliable, instantaneous feedback.

-304 In our study, 18 participants engaged in clear instances of trial and error, which we identified 305 as such because they narrated their uncertainty about whether their attempt would work and/or 306 tried a series of similar solutions in rapid succession.
-These trials were performed in tightly scoped 307 ways, often at the granularity of a single tactics or arguments to that tactic.
-Participants sometimes 308 succeeded in a matter of seconds; other times, after they had cycled through the immediately 309 obvious solutions, they had to pause and try a different approach.
+In our study, 18 participants engaged in clear instances of trial and error, which we identified as such because they narrated their uncertainty about whether their attempt would work and/or tried a series of similar solutions in rapid succession.
+These trials were performed in tightly scoped ways, often at the granularity of a single tactics or arguments to that tactic.
+Participants sometimes succeeded in a matter of seconds; other times, after they had cycled through the immediately obvious solutions, they had to pause and try a different approach.

-310 Though trial and error behavior suggests the proof writer's knowledge of the proof assistant 311 is inexact, knowing which potential solutions to try and how to respond to errors still reflects 312 substantial expertise.
-Consider, for example, when C4 was trying to prove an equality where the 313 only difference between the two sides was n - 0 versus n.
-They made this series of attempts over 314 the course of 30 seconds:
+Though this kind of trial and error behavior suggests the proof writer's knowledge of the proof assistant is inexact, knowing which potential solutions to try and how to respond to errors still reflects substantial expertise.
+Consider, for example, when C4 was trying to prove an equality where the only difference between the two sides was n - 0 versus n.
+They made this series of attempts over the course of 30 seconds, (where the \checkmark indicates steps that failed or did nothing):

-1. change (n - 0) with n.
-X 2. change (n - 0) with n%Z. X 4. replace (n - 0)%Z with n%Z. ✓ 3. change (n - 0)%Z with n%Z. X
+1. change (n - 0) with n. 🗡 2. change (n -) 0) wit th n % 2 '. 🗡 3. change (n - 0) %Z with n%Z. 🗡 4. replace (n - 0)%Z with n%Z. 1

 That is, they realized that they had type-checking issues after Attempts 1 and 2.
-Then, they realized 318 that in fact the change tactic, which tries to automatically convert one expression into another, 319 would not work at all and that they instead needed to switch to replace, which generates a new goal 320 n = n - 0.
-To prove this goal, they made another series of attempts over the course of 40 seconds, 321 (here, the X indicates either a tactic that failed or did nothing): 322
+Then, they realized that in fact the change tactic, which tries to automatically convert one expression into another, would not work at all and that they instead needed to switch to replace, which generates a new goal n = n - 0.
+To prove this goal, they made another series of attempts over the course of 40 seconds:

-3. simpl. 🗡 1. auto. 🗡 2. done. 🗡 4. auto. 🗡 5. lia. 🗸
+1. auto. 🗡 2. done. 🗡 3. simpl. 🗡 4. auto. 🗡 5. lia. 🗸